Links on Android Authority may earn us a commission. Learn more.

 Fitbit Versa 3: The best Fitbit alternative to the Apple Watch Series 8

-Finally, Fitbit’s relatively affordable smartwatch entry is also worth a mention.
+Fitbit’s relatively affordable smartwatch entry is also worth a mention.
 Although the Versa 3 launched in 2020, it remains a viable health-focused smartwatch.
 In fact, its age counts in its favor, as it often finds itself on deal listings.
-Sure, it’s not the Fitbit with the most advanced array of sensors — that distinction belongs to the Fitbit Sense — but it covers all the necessary bases.
-It packs Google Assistant and Amazon Alexa support, onboard music storage, and onboard GPS.
+Sure, it’s not the Fitbit with the most advanced array of sensors — that distinction belongs to the Fitbit Sense and Sense 2 — but it covers all the necessary bases.
+It packs Google Assistant and Amazon Alexa support, music streaming support, and onboard GPS.
 You’ll lose Apple Pay support, but you’ll gain Fitbit Pay.

 The Versa 3 lacks standout tracking features and sensors as a tradeoff for its lower price.
-Unlike the Sense and Series 8, it lacks an ECG sensor.
-Fitbit’s app offering is also far less impressive than Apple’s.
+Unlike the Sense duo and Series 8, it lacks an ECG sensor.
+Fitbit’s companion app is far less impressive than Apple’s.

 Pros